dwarvesf/handbook/README.md

 ![Dwarves team](assets/team-photo.webp)

-## Introduction & Onboarding
+## Introduction & onboarding

 - [Getting started](getting-started.md) - First steps for new team members
-- [You are Dwarves Foundation](dwarves-foundation-is-you.md) - Understanding your role as our voice
+- [You are Dwarves foundation](dwarves-foundation-is-you.md) - Understanding your role as our voice
 - [Who does what](who-does-what.md) - Our team structure and responsibilities
 - [FAQ](faq.md) - Common questions about working at Dwarves

-## Company philosophy & Culture
+## Company philosophy & culture

 - [Our purpose](purpose.md) - Why we exist and what drives us
 - [What we stand for](what-we-stand-for.md) - Our mission and values